programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

     federalist_by_author_length_distributions[author].plot(15,title=author)
 ```
 <div class="alert alert-warning">
-The '%matplotlib inline' declaration below 'import nltk' is required if you work in Jupyter Notebooks, as I did while writing this tutorial; otherwise you may not see the graphs on your screen.
-If you work in Jupyter Lab, please replace this clause with '%matplotlib ipympl'.
+The '%matplotlib inline' declaration below 'import nltk' is required if your development environment is a [Jupyter Notebook](http://jupyter.org/), as it was for me while writing this tutorial; otherwise you may not see the graphs on your screen.
+If you work in [Jupyter Lab](http://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html), please replace this clause with '%matplotlib ipympl'.
 </div>

 The first line in the code snippet above loads the *Natural Language Toolkit module (nltk)*, which contains an enormous number of useful functions and resources for text processing.
-We will barely touch its basics in this lesson; if you decide to explore text analysis in Python further, I strongly recommend that you start with nltk's documentation.
+We will barely touch its basics in this lesson; if you decide to explore text analysis in Python further, I strongly recommend that you start with [nltk's documentation](https://www.nltk.org/).

 The next few lines set up data structures that will be filled by the block of code within the `for` loop.
 This loop makes the same calculations for all of our "authors":

-* It invokes nltk's `word_tokenize()` method to chop an author's corpus into its component _tokens_, i.e., words, numbers, punctuation, etc.;
+* It invokes `nltk`'s `word_tokenize()` method to chop an author's corpus into its component _tokens_, i.e., words, numbers, punctuation, etc.;
 * It looks at this list of tokens and filters out non-words;
 * It creates a list containing the lengths of every word token that remains;
 * It creates a _frequency distribution_ object from this list of word lengths, basically counting how many one-letter words, two-letter words, etc., there are in the author's corpus.
 * It plots a graph of the distribution of word lengths in the corpus, for all words up to length 15.

 <div class="alert alert-warning">
-nltk.word_tokenize() uses English rules by default.
+`nltk.word_tokenize()` uses English rules by default.
 If you want to tokenize texts in another language, you will need to change one line in the code above to feed the proper language to the tokenizer as a parameter.
 For example:
-tokens = nltk.word_tokenize(federalist_by_author[author], language='french')
+`tokens = nltk.word_tokenize(federalist_by_author[author], language='french')`.
+Read the [nltk's documentation](https://www.nltk.org/) for more details.
 </div>

 The results should look like this: